Xseba360/Instagram-posts-to-Discord/README.md

 ### Requirements

 - Node.js
-- node-fetch, fs and chalk modules
+- dotenv, node-fetch, fs and chalk modules

 ### Usage

-Variables you have to change are:
+Variables you should change in the .env file are:
-1. `targetInstagramUsername`
+1. `TARGET_INSTAGRAM_USERNAME`
-2. `webhookID`
+2. `DISCORD_WEBHOOK_URL`
-3. `webhookURL`
+3. `DELAY`
-4. `delay`

-For `targetInstagramUsername`, it's simply the username of the account you want to monitor.\
+For `TARGET_INSTAGRAM_USERNAME`, it's simply the username of the account you want to monitor.\
-For `webhookID` and `webhookURL`, first create a webhook in Discord, then copy the webhook URL.\
+For `DISCORD_WEBHOOK_URL`, first create a webhook in Discord, then copy the webhook URL.\
-The first part after "https://discordapp.com/api/webhooks/" is the webhook ID (some numbers).\
-The second part after the webhook ID is the webhook token.\
-You can just replace the `targetInstagramURL` and `webhookURL` links directly if you want.\
-`delay` is the amount of time in milliseconds between checks for new images/posts.
+`DELAY` is the amount of time in milliseconds between checks for new images/posts (the delay before the first check will be doubled).

 You can run this script just by navigating to the project directory with command prompt then running the command `npm start` or `node main.js`.\
 I recommend using [nodemon](https://www.npmjs.com/package/nodemon).
 You can run the command `nodemon main.js` if you have it.